 The Stuart four contained only one member – Barbara Benzing – from the bronze medal-winning crew of 1954.
 As Barbara explained, the rest had, “Got married, retired, there was just me left and [the rest of the 1957 crew] were all new people.
 And not very big, I must say.
 Not big enough really.”
 Their average weight was 9 stone 3 lb or 58.5kg.

 Coach and eight, coach and four

-As in 1954, the eight accepted the kind offer of Reading University WBC’s boat, again on the condition that it was accompanied by the Reading University boatman ‘Happy’ Haslam who drove the team’s boats out to Germany along with Jack Arlett.
+Despite having only taken delivery of a new boat called Quarry the previous November, it had proved to be rather heavy so the eight accepted the kind offer of Reading University WBC’s boat.
+The GB crew had also used this in 1954, and once again the loan was on the condition that it was accompanied by the Reading University boatman ‘Happy’ Haslam who drove the team’s boats out to Germany along with Jack Arlett.
 The four used one of the sectional coxed fours that the Women’s ARA had commissioned the previous year and which was delivered in June.

 The Stuart Ladies crew was coached by Ronnie Lutz as they had been in 1954.

 Both crews had plenty of domestic race experience after they’d been selected.
 The eight’s most significant win was from a field five at the News of the World Regatta on the Serpentine on 7-10 August, beating a Dutch crew from De Amstel R&ZV in the final.
 “In neither race did we row our best but, though the final was tough we were not rowed out, which augured well for Duisburg,” Frances noted, but added, “We were disappointed to hear that no Dutch crew was going.”